lintonye/learnreact.design/rnui.md

 ### Learning Goals
 This course will dive into building a fully functional UI on both iOS and Android.
 The prerequisite is the [React Essentials for Designers](/re4d/) course.

-The main goal is to help you master the coding skills, best practices, patterns, tips and tricks that are required to build modern UIs on both iOS and Android.
+The main goal is to help you master the coding skills, best practices, patterns, tips and tricks that are required to build modern UIs on both iOS and Android with React Native.

 After finishing the course, you should be able to:

-1. create fully functional UI prototypes that run on iOS or Android devices -
+1. convert mockups in Sketch or Framer into React Native components
-2. build UI
+2. build fully functional UI prototypes with native look and feel on iOS and Android

-- build fully functional UI
+  - iOS and Material Design guidelines
-- iOS and Android
+  - native animations and transitions
-- native look and feel, follows official UI guidelines (Material and iOS UI guidelines)
+  - performant UI
-- strategies on how to pick components
+3. explain the limitations of React Native: what kind of apps React Native is good for, and otherwise?
-- be aware of the native option, know when to go there
+4. find and evaluate UI components with a strategy

 <a name="requirements">
 ### Requirements